Samahers/odin-recipes/README.md

 # project-recipes

-this is the first project following the odin course! it's to apply all the HTML knowledge i learnt to build a basic recipe website.
+this is the first project following the odin course! it's to apply all the HTML knowledge I learnt to build a basic recipe website, as well as getting comfortable with using git.